Mrs. Warren's Profession: Performance history

+In 2025, the Garrick Theatre in London staged a production starring Imelda Staunton as Mrs Warren and her daughter Bessie Carter as Vivie.

 Sequel

-Sir Harry Johnston wrote a sequel, a novel entitled Mrs. Warren's Daughter, circa 1920.
+Sir Harry Johnston wrote a sequel, a novel entitled Mrs Warren's Daughter, circa 1920.

 Adaptations

-A 1960 German film adaption, Mrs. Warren's Profession, starred Lilli Palmer.
+A 1960 German film adaption, Mrs Warren's Profession, starred Lilli Palmer.

 BBC Television produced a television version first broadcast on 3 October 1972 on BBC2 under the 'Stage 2' drama strand.
 Produced by Cedric Messina and directed by Herbert Wise, it starred Coral Browne in the title role, with Penelope Wilton as Vivie.
 Also in the cast were James Grout, Robert Powell, Richard Pearson and Derek Godfrey.
 Under the Play of the Month strand, the production was repeated on BBC1 on 21 April 1974.
 The production was released on DVD in 2006.

 A radio adaptation was broadcast on the BBC in 2002, and re-broadcast in January 2009 on BBC Radio 7, starring Maggie Steed in the title role.

-Armen Pandola's Mrs.Warren's e-Profession transforms the story by bringing it into modern times.
-Mrs. Warren grows rich from her online porn and dating sites while her sheltered daughter recoils from the knowledge that her privileged life is based on the exploitation of women.
+Armen Pandola's Mrs Warren's e-Profession transforms the story by bringing it into modern times.
+Mrs Warren grows rich from her online porn and dating sites while her sheltered daughter recoils from the knowledge that her privileged life is based on the exploitation of women.

 Vivie's character and the changing role of women

 Men who could afford to get married in the Victorian era could make use of “laws that gave him total control of his wife's person—and her fortune”.
 Victorian women were expected to maintain a poised and dignified manner, and to obey their husbands.
 Vivie defies the Victorian expectations of an obedient woman: she is educated and entirely self-sufficient.
 She rejects two marriage proposals, reflecting her reliance on her work ethic and hard-headed approach to life.
 Shaw represents Vivie as the product of a type of gender reformation: a character who is asexual and "permanently unromantic".

 Throughout the play, the boundary between sexual desires and proposed marriages is blurred.
-Frank flirts with both Mrs. Warren and Vivie; Mrs. Warren's companion Sir George Crofts proposes marriage to Vivie despite his relationship with her mother.
-Critic Petra Dierkes-Thrun argues that these examples illustrate the way in which Shaw "critiqued the ideological and economic system that produced her [Mrs. Warren], attacking the problematic double standard of male privilege and the deeply entrenched objectification of women, which Shaw saw pervading all levels of Victorian society down to its most basic nuclear element, the family."
+Frank flirts with both Mrs Warren and Vivie; Mrs Warren's companion Sir George Crofts proposes marriage to Vivie despite his relationship with her mother.
+Critic Petra Dierkes-Thrun argues that these examples illustrate the way in which Shaw "critiqued the ideological and economic system that produced her [Mrs Warren], attacking the problematic double standard of male privilege and the deeply entrenched objectification of women, which Shaw saw pervading all levels of Victorian society down to its most basic nuclear element, the family."